noahgibbs/rails/guides/source/deploy_performance_tuning.md

 An application server uses a particular concurrency method.
 For example Unicorn uses processes, Puma is hybrid process- and thread-based concurrency, Thin uses EventMachine and Falcon uses Ruby Fibers.

 A full discussion of Ruby's concurrency methods is beyond the scope of this document.
 If you want to use a method other than processes or threads, you will need to use a different application server.
-Some features are only available with a specific server, such as Pitchfork's preforking.
+Some features are only available with a specific server, such as Pitchfork's reforking.

 Most common application servers are used by removing the Puma gem from your Gemfile and including the gem for that server.
 Consult the appropriate application server documentation for details.